 Biblically, salvation is not merely a matter of forgiving our sin/s.
 Forgiving sins is a necessary means to an end.
 Restoration of fellowship, communion, God living with us is the goal of salvation.

-Thus the Exodus, the paradigmatic pattern of salvation in the Bible, does not end with the Israelites going through the Red Sea out of Egypt by the power and grace of Yahweh.
-Rather Exodus ends with the building of the Tabernacle so that God will dwell among God’s people.
+Thus the Exodus, the paradigmatic pattern of salvation in the Bible, does not end with the Israelites escaping slavery from Egypt through the Red Sea by the power and grace of Yahweh.
+Rather, Exodus ends with the building of the Tabernacle so that God will dwell among God’s people.
 So we read these remarkable words,

 “I will look with favor upon you and make you fruitful and multiply you; and I will maintain my covenant with you.
 You shall eat old grain long stored, and you shall have to clear out the old to make way for the new.
 I will place my dwelling in your midst, and I shall not abhor you.
 And I will walk among you, and will be your God, and you shall be my people.
 I am Yahweh your God brought you out of the land of Egypt, to be their slaves no more; I have broken the bars of your yoke and make you stand tall” (Lev 26.9-13)